elek/hadoop/hadoop-ozone/ozone-manager/src/main/site/markdown/OzoneCommandShell.md

 100TB -root`

 The above command creates a volume called `hive` owned by user `bilbo`.
-The `--root` option allows the command to be executed as user `hdfs` which is an admin in the cluster.
+The `-root` option allows the command to be executed as user `hdfs` which is an admin in the cluster.

 ### Update Volume